Everything in Our Power

 Uplifting stories from Helene response

 After Hurricane Helene, our employees and the communities we serve demonstrated superior performance and teamwork.
-From small gestures to heroic efforts, these stories showcase the humanity that shine through in times of adversity.
+From small gestures to heroic efforts, these stories showcase the humanity that shines through in times of adversity.

 Georgia Power land agent flying relief missions following Helene